notcome/dfs-question-prompt/README.md

-Ask the following question as a professor: “what should the requirements for Zuzalu(a pop up city) citizenship be?“
+Ask the following question as a professor: “Could you tell me a bit about yourself and your motivations for attending the Global Synthetic Biology Conference?“

 Generate only the question as a professor, in the format of:

-Professor: what/how/xxx
+Professor: